-CITY AND BOROUGH OF SITKA James Dinley, Municipal Administrator STATE OF ALASKA)) 59.
-FIRST JUDICIAL DISTRICT) THIS CERTIFIES that on the 24 day of 2011, before me, a Notary Public in and for the State of Alaska, personally appeared JAMES DIVLEY, Municipal Administrator of laska, a municipality organized under the laws of the State of Alaska, the City and Borough of S been authorized to execute the documents on its behalf, and by signing th and he signs freel My Commission Expires April 15, 2015 Notary Public for Alaska My Commission expires:
+CITY AND BOROUGH OF SITKA James Dinley, Municipal Administrator

+STATE OF ALASKA ) ) \$\$.
+FIRST JUDICIAL DISTRICT)

+THIS CERTIFIES that on the 24 day of May, 2011, before me, a Notary Public in and for the State of Alaska, personally appeared JAMES DIVLEY, Municipal Administrator of the City and Borouch of Sitka, Alaska, a municipality organized under the laws of the State of Alaska, and by signing this document verifies the state of Alaska, been authorized to execute the documents on its behalf, and he signs freely and voluntarity.
+SARA L. PETERSON My Commission Expires April 15, 2015 My Commission expires: 4-15-2015